-A number of key supported actions will be in Council's Delivery Program and Operational Plan for resourcing and implementation.
-These will be outlined in the 2022-2026 implementation plan, which will be received by Council following public exhibition and formulation of updated Strategy.
+Several key supported actions will be in Council's Delivery Program and Operational Plan for resourcing and implementation.
+These will be outlined in the 2022-2026 Implementation Plan, which will be received by Council following public exhibition and formulation of the updated Strategy.